 DispatchHealth: The Mobile Medical Experts

 If you believe that you or a loved one is experiencing critical dehydration symptoms, and are in need of on-demand medical attention, turn to the health experts at DispatchHealth.
-Unlike facility-based healthcare centers, we take our mobile medical service to your home, or place of need.
-Our dispatched team consists of either a physician assistant or nurse practitioner, along with a medical technician and an on-call physician.
-Our team will arrive with medical kits that contain 70 percent of the tools and tests found in traditional emergency room (ER) facilities—including blood tests, urinalysis, urine cultures, and IVs.
-Specialized in providing convenient and affordable treatment to those with comorbidities, physical disabilities, or mental health issues, we ensure that everyone has access to high-quality and convenient healthcare.
+We take our mobile medical service to your home, or place of need.
+Our medical team consists of either a physician assistant or nurse practitioner, along with a DispatchHealth medical technician (DHMT) and an on-call physician.
+Our team will arrive with medical kits that contain nearly all of the tools and tests found in traditional emergency room (ER) facilities—including blood tests, urinalysis, urine cultures, and IVs.
+Specializing in providing convenient and affordable treatment to those with complicated, non-life-threatening health issues, physical disabilities, or mental health issues, we ensure that everyone has access to high-quality and convenient healthcare.